Cognitive Psychology: Sensation, Perception and Attention - The Secret Reality of Mind

 The cognitive scientists are interested in a wide range of psychological concepts that help answer the following questions: how do people know, how they remember, and how they acquire knowledge?

 Ulric Neisser defined cognitive psychology as all methods and processes carried out by the human to transfer information and sensory inputs and then processed by interpretation and conversion and shortening, and the latest storage to be recovered later and used when needed.
+This definition shows the mechanism of cognitive psychology, which performs all human mental processes, which are performed when the human receives information, processing, storing, retrieving, and using it in the process of directing human activity.

 Stephen Reed defined cognitive psychology as the science that is called the science of information processing.
+Studies and research conducted in cognitive science have reflected great development.

 The most prominent studies of cognitive psychology, whose applications have spread and emerged in different sciences, which have clearly emerged in academic and psychological sciences.
+The contents of these sciences are the curricula and methods of teaching, and special education, mental health, individual differences, and others.

 Cognitive Psychology Research Areas